-Position Responsibility Environmental Monitors Environmental Monitors (includes Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
-Report to EM.
-Aboriginal Monitors Aboriginal Monitors are required by EAC #M19-01 Condition 17 and will be responsible for monitoring the Project's potential effects on Aboriginal interests.
-Aboriginal Monitors will be involved in adaptive management and follow-up monitoring programs.
+Position Responsibility Departmental Managers Departmental Managers are responsible for implementation of the EMS relevant to their areas.
+Reports to the Mine Manager.
+Indigenous Relations Manager Indigenous Relations Manager is responsible for Indigenous engagement throughout the life of mine.
+Also responsible for day-to-day management and communications with Indigenous groups.
+Reports to the VP Environment & Social Responsibility.
+Community Relations Advisor Community Relations Advisor is responsible for managing the Community Liaison Committee and Community Feedback Mechanism.
+Reports to the Indigenous Relations Manager.
+Environmental Monitors Environmental Monitors (Environmental Specialists and Technicians, including CPESC) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
+Report to the EM.
+Aboriginal Monitors Aboriginal Monitors are required under EAC #M19-01 Condition 17 and will be responsible for monitoring for potential effects from the Project on the Indigenous interests.
+Aboriginal Monitors will be involved in the adaptive management and follow-up monitoring programs.
+Report to the EM.
 Employees and Contractors Employees are responsible for being aware of permit requirements specific to their roles and responsibilities.
-Report to departmental managers.
-Qualified Professionals and Qualified Persons Qualified professionals and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in EMPs and social MPs.
+Report to Departmental Managers.
+Qualified Registered Professionals and Qualified Persons Qualified registered professionals and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in Environmental and Social Management Plans.

-BW Gold will employ a qualified person as EM who will ensure that throughout the Construction phase, the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
-The EM is responsible for retaining the services of qualified persons or qualified professionals with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
-The EM will be supported by a staff of Environmental Monitors that will include Environmental Specialists and Technicians and a consulting team of subject matter experts in the fields of environmental science and engineering.
+BW Gold will employ a qualified person as an EM who will ensure that the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
+The qualified EM will have prior experience implementing Waste Management Plans on construction and/or mining sites.
+The EM is responsible for retaining the services of qualified persons or QRPs with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
+The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and by a consulting team of subject matter experts in the fields of environmental science and engineering.

-During the Construction phase, the EPCM contractor and sub-contractors, will report to the CM.
-The EPCM contractor will be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
-For non-EPCM contractors, who will perform some of the minor works on site, the same reporting structure, requirements, and responsibilities will be established as outlined above.
-BW Gold will maintain overall responsibility for management of the construction and operation of the mine site, and will therefore be responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.
+During the Construction phase, BW Gold will be entering into multiple Engineering, Procurement and Construction contracts, likely for the Transmission Line, Process Plant, Tailings and Reclaim System, and 25 kV Power Distribution.
+Each engineer/contractor will have their own CM and there will be a BW Gold responsible project manager and/or Superintendent who ultimately reports to the GM Development.
+Some of the scope, such as the TSF and Water Management Structures will be self-performed by BW Gold, likely using hired equipment.
+Other smaller scope packages may be in the form of Engineering, Procurement and Construction Management (EPCM) contracts.
+The EPCM contractors will report to the CMs who will ultimately be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
+For non-EPCM contractors, who will perform some of the minor works onsite, the same reporting structure, requirements, and responsibilities will be established as outlined above.
+BW Gold will maintain overall responsibile for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.